Shipping/Returns/PackagingExpand +Close x

 How does the food arrive when shipped?

-The food is shipped frozen in an insulated cooler with ice packs and dry ice if necessary.
-Even if the food arrives partially thawed or refrigerator temperature, it is perfectly safe to refreeze and does not affect the quality or safety of the product.
+The food is shipped frozen in an insulated eco-friendly, compostable cooler with dry ice.
+The food almost always arrives completely frozen.
+Even if the food arrives partially thawed or refrigerator temperature, it is fine to refreeze and does not affect the quality of the product.

 How much does shipping cost?

 Please visit our shipping page here for more details.

 When should I put in a new order?

 All orders placed before Sunday at 8pm will ship that upcoming week--on Tuesday or Wednesday (depending on your zip code) to arrive by Friday.
 If you place your order after Sunday 8pm ET (Sunday 5pm PT), your order will not ship until the following week.
 Subscription orders process on Friday mornings.
 Subscription orders will automatically recur every two or four weeks so that there is no gap in food.
 Shipping days are Tuesday for 3-day transits and Wednesday for 1- and 2-day transits.

 We use eco-friendly, biodegradable, compostable coolers.
 Run them under water in your sink and they will dissolve within minutes!